-Thanks to my female staffers and their friends for assembling their top tips for women. — Rick Steves
+Thanks to my female staffers and their friends for assembling their top tips for women traveling on their own. — Rick Steves

-Every year, thousands of women, young and old, travel to Europe on their own.
+That said, every year, thousands of women, young and old, enjoy safe, rewarding European travels all on their own.
 You can, too, by using the same good judgment you use at home.
 Begin with caution and figure out as you travel what feels right to you.
 Create conditions that are likely to turn out in your favor, and you'll have a safer, smoother, more enjoyable trip.

-Theft and harassment are two big concerns for women.
 If you've traveled alone in America, you're more than prepared for Europe.
 In America, theft and harassment are especially scary because of their connection with assault.
 In Europe, you'll rarely, if ever, hear of violence.
 Theft is past tense (as in, "Where did my wallet go?").
 As for experiencing harassment, you're far more likely to think, "I'm going to ditch this guy ASAP" than, "This guy is going to hurt me."
-Here are some tips for safe and pleasant travels:

-Learn how to deal with European men.
-If you never talk to men, you could miss out on a chance to learn about the country.
+Of course, if you never engage with strangers during your travels, you could miss out on a chance to learn about the country.
 So, by all means, talk to men.
-Just choose the man and choose the setting.
+Just be choosy, and consider whether you're in a safe setting.

 In northern Europe, you won't draw any more attention from men than you do in America.
 In southern Europe, particularly in Italy, you may get more attention than you're used to, but it's usually in the form of the "long look."
 Be aware that in the Mediterranean world, when you smile and look a man in the eyes, it's often considered an invitation.
 Wear dark sunglasses and you can stare all you want.

 If you feel like you're being followed or hassled, don't worry about overreacting or seeming foolish.
 Yell if the situation warrants it.
-Or head to the nearest hotel and chat up the person behind the desk until your would-be admirer moves on.
-Ask the hotelier to call you a cab to take you to your own hotel, hostel, or B&B.
+Or head to the nearest hotel and chat up the person behind the desk until your admirer moves on.
+Ask the hotelier to call you a cab to take you to your own hotel or next sightseeing stop.

 There's no need to tell men that you're traveling alone, or disclose whether you're married or single.
 Lie unhesitatingly.
 You're traveling with your husband.
 He's waiting for you at the hotel.
 He's a professional wrestler who retired from the sport for psychological reasons.